kcrary/istari/docs/rewriting.md

 binding is uniquely determined.

-### Delayed typechecking
+### Rewriting and typechecking

-Note that rewriting takes place before typechecking.
+The rewriter invokes type inference on the on the lemma before it searches for hits.
 This can affect what hits the rewriter finds.
 For example, consider the lemma:

     min_eq_l : forall (m n : nat) . m <= n -> min m n = m : nat

 Suppose `H : (x <= y)` and one rewrites using `-> min_eq_l _ _ H`.
 Istari generates evars to fill in the underscores, say `E1` and `E2`.
-Since typechecking has not taken place yet when the rewriter runs, those evars have not yet unified with `x` and `y`.
-Thus, the rewriter looks for terms it can unify with `min E1 E2`, not with `min x y`.
+After type inference, the evars become unified with `x` and `y`, respectively.
+Thus, the rewriter looks for terms that can unify with `min x y`, as opposed to the much more flexible `min E1 E2`.
-The former could easily hit more often than the latter.

-The user can account for this behavior by choosing an appropriate hit number, or by rewriting using `-> min_eq_l x y H`.

-(This behavior is intended because the user always has the option to deal with typechecking subgoals manually, using `rewriteRaw` for example.
-It would be confusing if the rewriter behaved differently when doing so.)
+(If the rewriter did not use type inference eagerly, it could find many more hits, but most of them would result in unprovable typing subgoals.
+Moreover, if one were to rewrite in the other direction, the lemma would simply be rejected because the target term would have an evar head.)

+Note that type inference is run only for its side effects, as in the `inference` tactic.
+The actual discharging of typing subgoals is deferred until after rewriting, or if `rewriteRaw` is used, they are not discharged automatically at all.